bradcerasani/bradcerasani.me/content/writing/tesla-software-problems-in-winter/index.md

 ## Closing

 Despite its cold weather shortcomings, I really like my car.
 2020 was the first full year Tesla's Supercharger network spanned coast-to-coast in Canada, and their cars are becoming much more common in here.

-Thankfully software is easier to iterate than hardware, and hopefully by next winter they're even better.
+Hopefully by next winter they're even better.

 ---